 Minoxidil – the active ingredient in Rogaine – has been shown to help promote hair growth and is a popular treatment option for those trying to regrow hair.
 While it may not be appropriate for everyone, many have found success with consistent use.
-Talk to your dermatologist about whether a minoxidil-based product is the right choice for your specific situation and go over the side effects.
-There are lower concentration products that you can get over-the-counter and higher percentage products that require a prescription.
+Talk to your dermatologist about whether a minoxidil-based product is the right choice for your situation, and review the side effects.
+You can get lower-concentration products over-the-counter and a higher percentage of products requiring a prescription.

 10. Take collagen supplements

 Collagen constitutes about 25% of our total proteins.
 Basic science research suggests that collagen deficiency in hair follicles leads to premature hair thinning.
-In a study from 2012, taking marine collagen resulted in improvements in hair volume, hair shine and thickness, skin moisture retention, and skin smoothness.
+In a study from 2012, taking marine collagen improved hair volume, hair shine and thickness, skin moisture retention, and skin smoothness.
 Another 2017 study showed that taking collagen supplements for six months improved nail growth and decreased nail breakage.

 - Diet and hair loss: effects of nutrient deficiency and supplement use

 - Standardized Scalp Massage Results in Increased Hair Thickness by Inducing Stretching Forces to Dermal Papilla Cells in the Subcutaneous Tissue